vercre/wallet/README.md

 rustup target list --installed
 ```

+#### pnpm

 The version of Crux used in this project uses the `pnpm` package manager for generating TypeScript.
 There are [various ways to install `pnpm`](https://pnpm.io/installation).

+#### Xcode

+For building the iOS application, you will need Xcode installed with an iOS simulator.
+(This alpha code has only been tested on the iOS 18 simulator.)

+You will also need to install the [command line tools for Xcode](https://developer.apple.com/download/all/).

 ### Rust core application